 ‘I didn’t expect to be nominated for the Diwan, for me it’s a confirmation that what I’m doing, what I write about is okay’.
 Dala also stays headstrong and doesn’t agree with the current literary landscape in Belgium where people with migration backgrounds should write about migration problems.

-‘Receiving this nomination gives me a psychological push to work on my third novel’ which is currently in a research-phase she says.
+‘Receiving this nomination gives me a psychological push to work on my third novel,’ which is currently in a research-phase.
 Next to writing Dala also lectures international courses that focus on diversity at Thomas More.

-Placing your vote for the Diwan awards can be done on the Diwan Awards website were Nadia Dala is listed under Art and Culture.
+Placing your vote for the Diwan awards can be done on the Diwan Awards website where Nadia Dala is listed under Art and Culture.